justgapp/justhub/README.md

 # justhub
-Hub for all pages I use.
+Hub page for all websites I use.